Preston-Landers/Prompt-Like-A-Pro/README.md

   mode of LLM use where the model expends tokens in a preliminary reasoning or "thinking" step where it plans out its response.
 Often you can view the thoughts, though for most cloud models, you are seeing a filtered / summarized version.
+This "warmup" helps avoid the need for the first output token to make perfect semantic sense for a final correct answer.

-  - For example, Claude Opus and Sonnet models both have an optional "extended thinking" mode that will slow down the response, but might lead to better outputs.
+  - For example, Claude Opus and Sonnet models both have an "extended thinking" option that will slow down the response, but might lead to better outputs.

 - **Reinforcement Learning from Human Feedback (RLHF)**: A technique to fine-tune models using human feedback to align outputs with human preferences.